Swyftx/crypto-address-validator/README.md

       console.log('Address INVALID');

-//As this is a valid bitcoin address response will be 'Address INVALID'
+//As this is a invalid litecoin address response will be 'Address INVALID'
 ```

 ###Donations